Let’s keep in simple: Recycling is important.

 Keep in mind:

-- There is still a lack of awareness that some roofing materials are eligible for recycling.
+- There is still a lack of awareness that some roofing materials are recyclable.

 - It may or may not cost extra to recycle roofing materials in some cases.